The following is a Guest Post via Dawn Condee

 Well, you know that feeling you get when your morning is about to go spiraling down the drain quickly?

 I jumped up and went into the room to see the patient standing in the bathroom doorway grabbing on to door jams with both hands with a look of terror on his face as he says “what is wrong with me?”
 I am sure many of you guess what I assess in about 30 seconds as I rush over to him.
 I can hear audible crackles, without a stethoscope, he is very short of breath and pink foam is erupting from his mouth and nose.
 I get him back into bed and immediately call a rapid response.
 Within fifteen minutes I dropped a foley, pushed a hearty dose of lasix, started a drip and transferring him to ICU.
 Meanwhile the night shift nurse, who still had report to give me on two patients wrote out report and went home!

 About The Author:

 I have been a nurse since 2005.
 I have either traveled or worked local agency six of those years while also working staff at times.
 I currently live in Michigan with my other half and am raisin my two year old grandson.
 I started out in medical/surgical and worked my way up to step down.
-Hopin someday to get into ICu.
-I love micro managing my patients and knowing all the lil details about them.
+Hoping someday to get into ICU.
+I love micro managing my patients and knowing all the little details about them.